-An operational assessment that incorporated new recreational estimates from MRIP through 2018 was peer reviewed in August 20191.
+An operational assessment that incorporated fishery-dependent and -independent data through 2018, including revised recreational estimates from MRIP, was peer reviewed in August 20191.
 Based on the prepublication version of the August 2019 Operational Assessment Report, the black sea bass stock north of Cape Hatteras, North Carolina was not overfished and overfishing was not occurring in 2018 relative to the revised reference points.
-SSB in 2018 was 73.65 million pounds (adjusted for retrospective bias), 2.4 times the updated biomass reference point (i.e., SSB{MSYproxy} = SSB{40%} = 31.07 million lbs).
-The average fishing mortality on fully selected ages 6-7 fish in 2018 was 0.42 (adjusted for retrospective bias), 91% of the updated fishing mortality threshold reference point (i.e., $F{MSYproxy} = F{40\%} = 0.46$).
+Spawning stock biomass (SSB) in 2018 was 73.65 million pounds (adjusted for retrospective bias), 2.4 times the updated biomass reference point (i.e., $SSB{MSY proxy} = SSB{40\%} = 31.07$ million pounds).
+To account for the fact that black sea bass are protogynous hermaphrodites, changing sex from female to male, the assessment defines SSB as the combined male and female mature biomass.
+The average fishing mortality on fully selected ages 6-7 fish in 2018 was 0.42 (adjusted for retrospective bias), 91% of the updated fishing mortality threshold reference point (i.e., F{MSY} p{roxy} = F{40%} = 0.46).
 Recruitment (R) of the 2017 year class as age 1 in 2018 was estimated at 16.0 million, well below the time series average.
-The 2011 year class was the second largest at 79.4 million fish.
+The 2011 year class was estimated to be the largest in the time series at 144.7 million fish and the 2015 year class was the second largest at 79.4 million fish.
 The 2018 estimates of SSB, F, and R were adjusted for internal model retrospective error.